 In some cases, these cells can also help determine where cancer originated.
 Mesothelioma cells are notoriously difficult to diagnose.
 They don’t always look different from other cancer cells.
 For example, pleural mesothelioma cells are very similar to lung cancer cells in morphology.

-To study the cells and determine cell type for mesothelioma, a patient must first be biopsied.
-This involves extracting a sample of fluid or tissue from an area of the body thought to have a tumor or from a known tumor.
-The sample is then prepared on a microscopic slide and stained so that the individual cells can be seen.
-A pathologist then examines the cells and attempts to identify them to aid in diagnosis and treatment plans.
+A biopsy is necessary to determine cell type for mesothelioma.
+A doctor takes a sample of fluid or tissue from an area of the body thought to have a tumor.
+The tissue sample is prepared on a microscope slide and stained to reveal the individual cells.
+A pathologist then examines the cells and attempts to identify them for proper diagnosis.

-A subtype of histology, called immunohistochemistry, uses antibodies to stain tissue and fluid samples.
-These antibodies attach to specific antigens, or proteins on certain types of cancer cells.
-With an immunohistochemistry approach, a pathologist can target one particular cancer cell type and either confirm or rule out its presence in a biopsy sample.
+Immunohistochemistry, a branch of histology, uses antibodies to stain tissue and fluid samples.
+These antibodies attach to specific antigens or proteins on certain types of cancer cells.

 Benign and Malignant Cells

 The first way that pathologists describe biopsied cells is as malignant or benign